-- 1. All online registration must be completed - 2.
 House and Senate bills must be uploaded online to ensure they are in the conference book.

-Please note that all registration must be completed and all bills must be submitted in correct format through our websitewww.tennesseecce.org- on the Middle School YIG page.
+Please note that all bills must be submitted in correct format through our website- www.tennesseecce.org on the Middle School YIG page.
 Registration and upload links are located on the same page.
 Please do not have your students use line numbers when they upload their bill.